Back

 > Third parties eliminate a large portion of their upsell pipeline.

 This is nonsense.
-Third parties cannot provide alternative extra luggage, priority boarding etc.
+Third parties cannot provide extra luggage space, priority boarding etc.

 Just before Covid when everything was cancelled I booked some tickets through Kiwi and it was the worst decision - I spent year (!) getting my money back.
 I'm not saying Ryanair is a good company, but for their flight (i.e. one of those which I booked through Kiwi) they reimbursed me immediately.
 The second flight was EasyJet and they said they already sent the refund to Kiwi, while Kiwi said they got nothing.
 In the end it was Kiwi who sent me the rest, and in my view they truly are parasites (they also got a Covid loan from the Czech government).
 Maybe in the days of Skypicker when their search engine was good they provided some value, but nowadays I advise everyone to avoid them.